 The wound infection continuum looks at the different stages of wound infection progressing from initial contamination up to overt sepsis.
 This concept can help wound care practitioners to find the best strategy to prevent, diagnose and manage wound infection.
 Get to know our therapy concept that covers all stages of the wound infection continuum: Prontosan® to prevent the formation of biofilm and to decrease the bacterial burden, and Askina® Calgitrol, a range of wound dressings consisting of a silver alginate matrix, which provides an ancillary antimicrobial activity and helps prevent contamination from external bacteria.

 A thorough wound assessment is essential for preventing and treating wound infections and all types of complications that can accompany them.
 During our B. Braun symposium, we focused on the importance of recognizing the signs of a developing wound infection and how to assess them using the Wound Infection Continuum.

 We showed how proper diagnosis and product selection strategies can help you prevent and treat wound infections.
-Prontosan® and Askina® Calgitrol® make a perfect match in the combat against wound infections.
-This effective combination has also restored health to the patient Miguel whose clinical case history was presented during the symposium to provide additional practical insights.
+Prontosan® and Askina® Calgitrol make a perfect match in the combat against wound infections.
+This combination has helped to restore health to the patient Miguel whose clinical case history was presented during the symposium to provide additional practical insights.

 Wound infections are caused by the deposit and profileration of microorganisms in the surgical site of a susceptible host.
 There are numerous ways microorganisms can enter the wound bed.
-The infection can result in sepsis when bacteria spreads into the blood stream.
-If not actively treated, a sepsis can progress to multi-organ failures with a potentially lethal outcome.
+The infection can result in sepsis when bacteria spreads into the blood stream, called bacteriemia, which can turn into life-threatening sepsis with multi-organ failure.

 The main objective is to prevent infections rather than to treat them.